-What I commonly hear from women within the industry is they feel like they are being under estimated regardless of their qualifications.
-There’s great intentions out there to encourage more women in to Security and some men are truly authentic supporters, but there’s still some unconscious bias going on that needs to be addressed.
+What I commonly hear from women within the industry is they feel like they are being underestimated regardless of their qualifications.
+There are great intentions out there to encourage more women into Security and some men are truly authentic supporters, but there’s still some unconscious bias going on that needs to be addressed.
 Good news for future professionals, there’s a whole bunch of us challenging this every day, and we need supporters and allies to address these biases when they see them.

-Job descriptions – The industry needs to get better at writing more gender neutral job descriptions.
-We know that this increases the talent pool, and helps to bring a diverse set of candidates.
-All which have potential to benefit the organisation.
+Job descriptions – The industry needs to get better at writing more gender-neutral job descriptions.
+We know that this increases the talent pool and helps to bring a diverse set of candidates.
+All of which have the potential to benefit the organization.

-Lack of awareness around the different roles – There are great opportunities for people with diverse skillsets.
-Software engineers, data scientists, project managers, business system Analysts, Operation Managers, Strategic analysts, Security Analysts, Psychology and behaviour analytics, Fraud and Financial analysts, Mathematicians, Network and Infrastructure specialists, the list goes on.
-Malicious characters are always trying to find a way inside, we need people to understand how to protect, defend, manage, analyse, and implement security controls.
+Lack of awareness around the different roles – There are great opportunities for people with diverse skill-sets.
+Software engineers, data scientists, project managers, business system Analysts, Operation Managers, Strategic analysts, Security Analysts, Psychology and behavior analytics, Fraud and Financial analysts, Mathematicians, Network and Infrastructure specialists, the list goes on.
+Malicious characters are always trying to find a way inside, we need people to understand how to protect, defend, manage, analyze, and implement security controls.

 Tips for women entering Cyber Security?

-If you are thinking about switching careers, one tip is to talk to someone in your security department in work if there is one.
-This is how I changed careers and it started with a conversation with one of the directors, explaining my interests, what I thought my strengths were and to see if any of those matched.
+If you are thinking about switching careers, one tip is to talk to someone in your security department at work if there is one.
+This is how I changed careers and it started with a conversation with one of the directors, explaining my interests, what I thought my strengths were, and to see if any of those matched.

 Women In Security Podcast by Lifen Tan has great interviews with some of the top women in Security.
 It’s new but she’s getting great guests with really helpful insights on how to pursue a career within security.

-Security and Privacy is now a crucial part of the operations of business.
-On a daily basis you hear of a new breach across all industries, so to me security needs to be a module with in business, financial, science and IT courses.
+Security and Privacy are now a crucial part of the operations of a business.
+Daily, you hear of a new breach across all industries, so to me, security needs to be a module in business, financial, science, and IT courses.
 We need to widen the net to attract more people to work within the industry, and take advantage of the business opportunities within Security.

-There’s multiple types of roles within Cyber Security which require diverse skill sets and thinking.
+There are multiple types of roles within Cyber Security that require diverse skill sets and thinking.
 Whether that’s in management, project management, red team/blue team, operations, or strategic planning, there’s a whole range of areas people can study.